-The purpose of a facet or zygapophysial joint injection is to decrease pain, find out where the pain is coming from or both.
-The facet joints are small joints located in the back of the spine and allow the spine to move in multiple directions.
-The medication is placed directly the joint space.
-To ensure proper placement of the medication, the procedure is performed under fluoroscopic imaging, a low dose type x-ray.
+The purpose of a radiofrequency neurotomy or rhizotomy is to reduce pain from the zygapophyseal (facet) or sacroiliac joints.
+The facet joints are small joints located in pairs between each bone of the spine.
+The sacroiliac joints located between the sacrum and iliac bones in the buttock region.
+This procedure may follow successful diagnostic blocks of the nerves from the facet or sacroiliac joint and involves using heat to destroy these nerves.
+To ensure proper placement of the treatment probe, the procedure is performed under fluoroscopic imaging, a low dose type x-ray.